 What You Should Know About This Degree

-Working with children and adolescents can be rewarding, but also comes with unique challenges.
+Working with children and adolescents can be rewarding, but it also comes with unique challenges.
 Individuals who work with children must be patient, compassionate, energetic, and good at communication.
 Depending on the particular setting or age group you work with, you may be required to help children with meals and basic hygiene.

 Earning a degree in child development sets you up for a number of different career paths.
 As there is no single, clearly-defined path for individuals with a child development degree, it is incumbent upon you to consider what you plan to do with your degree.
-Certain occupations, like psychologist, counselor, or teacher will require additional education to make you eligible for professional licenses and most jobs.
+Certain occupations, like psychologist, counselor, or teacher, will require additional education to make you eligible for professional licenses and most jobs.

 If you plan to use your child development degree as a stepping-stone to an advanced degree, it’s important to earn your degree at a regionally accredited institution.
 Generally, if you are applying to a regionally accredited school for your master’s, you must have an undergraduate degree granted by a regionally accredited college.